KMahoney/kuljet/docs/intro.md

 It can be used for very simple HTML apps, but there will likely be a lot of missing functionality and bugs.

+Kuljet has a high potential for performance, but no effort has been put towards this goal yet.
+Favourable benchmarks are coincidental.

 ## What Next?